-The underlying algorithm can unambiguously handle salt strings which contain any possible byte value besides $\times 00$ and .
-However, Passlib strictly limits salts to the hash64 character set, as nearly all implementations of shal-crypt generate and expect salts containing those characters.
+The underlying algorithm can unambiguously handle salt strings which contain any possible byte value besides x00 and \$.
+However, Passlib strictly limits salts to the hash64 character set, as nearly all implementations of sha1-crypt generate and expect salts containing those characters.